Astros awaken for 7 in 9th, beat Boston 9-2 to tie ALCS 2-2 - NewsBreak

 Red Sox: Schwarber appeared to tweak his left hamstring on a swing in the fourth inning.
 He limped out a groundout and remained in the game.

 Game 5 is Wednesday at 5:08 p.m.
-Chris Sale will start for the Red Sox after allowing one run over 2 2/3 innings in Game 1.
-Framber Valdez goes for Houston.
+Chris Sale is in line to start for the Red Sox after allowing one run over 2 2/3 innings in Game 1.
+It is Framber Valdez’s turn again for Houston.
 He gave up two earned runs in 2 2/3 innings during the series opener.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports